 Staff completed annual training in how to deal with medical emergencies.
-We confirmed the emergency equipment and medicines were in place and regularly checked.
+We confirmed the emergency equipment was regularly checked but we noted some equipment was omitted and out of date.

-There were maintenance contracts in place to ensure all equipment had been serviced regularly, including; washer disinfector, fire extinguishers, and the air compressor.
+There were maintenance contracts in place to ensure all equipment had been serviced regularly, including; fire extinguishers, and the air compressor.